-PRINCIPLES OF ENGINEERING (POE) at Wausau West High School
+PRINCIPLES OF ENGINEERING (PLTW-POE) at Wausau West High School

-Course #: 124271/224271 Credit: .50 Science, .50 Length: Year Elective Year Taken: 10-12 Prerequisite: Algebra & Fee: None IED highly recommended.
-Note: Safety glasses Required.
-PIOLECTILLO THE RAY MS OE R·I·T
+Course #: 124271/224271 Credit: 1.0 Length: Year

+Year Taken: 10-12 Prerequisite: Fab Lab 1 and Fee: None

+2 recommended but not

+required.

+PROJECT LEGO THE WAY MS R·I·T

-Content: Principles of Engineering (POE) is the second course offered within the pre-engineering program sequence of Project Lead the Way (PLTW) curriculum.
-This year long course is designed to further students' understanding in the field of engineering/technology.
+Content: Principles of Engineering (POE) is the second course offered within the Project Lead the Way (PLTW) curriculum.
+This year-long course is designed to further students' understanding in the field of engineering/technology.
 Students enrolled in POE will explore various technological systems, manufacturing processes, and how engineers/technicians use math, science and technology in an engineering problem solving process to benefit people.
-Activities that provide the foundation of POE include: study of mechanisms, energy, electrical/fluid systems; Rube Goldberg Mouse Trap Car, exploration of material properties, statics, strength, testing; survey of control systems and introductory robotics.
+Activities that provide the foundation of POE include: study of mechanisms, energy, electrical/fluid systems; exploration of material properties, statics, strength, testing; survey of control systems and introductory robotics.
 The course also includes concerns about social and political consequences of technological change.
-Furthermore, the PLTW program addresses national standards in math, science, language arts, and technology, as well as offers students COLLEGE CREDIT at articulated institutions.

-Note: Students who successfully complete this course may qualify for college credit through Milwaukee School of Engineering (MSOE) or Rochester Institute of Technology (RIT).
-PLTW students are eligible for scholarships to summer engineering camps held on campus at MSOE.
-This course can also fulfill 1 credit toward high school graduation requirements as a non-lab science.
+Note: Course can fulfill 1 credit toward high school graduation requirements as a non-lab science.
 This course will not count as a lab science requirement for college admission.
-Please refer to admissions requirements from individual post-secondary institutions or contact the Technology Education Department Chair - Mark Poppe for more information.
+Please refer to admissions requirements from individual post-secondary institutions or contact Theran Peterson, Technology Education Department Chair, for more information

-CIVIL ENGINEERING & ARCHITECTURE (CEA) at Wausau West High School
+CIVIL ENGINEERING & ARCHITECTURE (PLTW-CEA) (Not offered 2022-23) at Wausau West High School

-Course #: 124481/224481 Credit: 1.0 Length: Year Year Taken: 11-12 Prerequisite: IED or POE Fee: None recommended.
-PLTW MS R·I·T
+Course #: 124481/224481 Credit: 1.0 Length: Year Year Taken: 11-12 Prerequisite Fab Lab 1 and 2 & PLTW-POE recommended but not required Fee: None PLIW MS OE R·I·T

-Content: Civil Engineering & Architecture (CEA) is the first specialization course offered within the pre-engineering program sequence of Project Lead The Way (PLTW) curriculum.
-The yearlong course provides students an overview of the fields of Civil Engineering and Architecture, while emphasizing the interrelationship and dependence of both fields on each other.
+Content: Civil Engineering & Architecture (CEA) is a specialization course offered within Project Lead The Way (PLTW) curriculum.
+This year-long course provides students an overview of the fields of civil engineering and architecture, while emphasizing the interrelationship and dependence of both fields on each other.
 Students use state of the art software to solve real world problems and communicate solutions to hands-on projects and activities.
-This course covers topics such as: The roles of civil engineers and architects; project planning; site planning; building design; utilization of surveying equipment (transits, levels, lasers); project documentation and presentation; and utilization of three dimensional design/architectural software (Autodesk-Revit).
-Furthermore, the PLTW program addresses national standards in math, science, language arts, and technology, as well as offers students COLLEGE CREDIT at articulated institutions.
+This course covers topics such as: the roles of civil engineers and architects, project planning, site planning, building design, utilization of surveying equipment (transits, levels, lasers), project documentation and presentation, and introduction to three dimensional design/architectural software.